alevee/progetti/README.md

 Hi everybody and welcome to my project page.
-This is my first GitHub project and every hint given will be very appreciated!
+This is my first GitHub project.

 I started studying Java by myself about two weeks ago and I want to realize a simple mobile app for Android (first) and iOS (maybe) to learn new programming languages.
 I know Android uses Java for coding and I want to start from here.